Effective-Hamiltonian reconstruction through Bloch-wave interferometry in bulk GaAs driven by strong THz fields: Electron-hole propagators from dynamical Jone matrices

-where $\varsigma^{\rm E-HH(E-LH)}_n\equiv{\mathcal T}_n{\mathbb Q}^{\rm E-HH (E-LH)}_n$ is the electron-hole propagator incorporating the aforementioned propagation effects.
-By using the explicit forms of the dipole vectors, which are constant along the electron-hole recollision pathways containing ${\bf k}={\bf 0}$ and are determined by the eigenfunctions of the Luttinger Hamiltonian, a comparison between Eqs.~(\ref{EQ:dynamical_Jones_matrix}) and~(\ref{EQ:Jonesmat_theory_E}) leads to the following relations between the dynamical Jones matrices and the electron-hole propagators~\cite{costello2021reconstruction}:
+By using the explicit forms of the dipole vectors, which are constant along the electron-hole recollision pathways containing ${\bf k}={\bf 0}$ and are determined by the eigenfunctions of the Luttinger Hamiltonian, a comparison of Eqs.~(\ref{EQ:dynamical_Jones_matrix}) and~(\ref{EQ:Jonesmat_theory_E}) yields the following relations between the dynamical Jones matrices and the electron-hole propagators~\cite{costello2021reconstruction}: